Dus Kahaniyaan: Gubbare (Balloons)

 Simran and her husband are newlyweds on a bus who start a small quarrel.
 Simran moves away from to sit adjacent to Nana who is carrying 11 smiley balloons with him.
 On questioning he tells her how he has to present his wife with the balloons every time he has angered her and how she bakes a cake if she angers him.
 He explains that life is too short to spend fighting.
 When getting down at the stop he forgets to take with him the sorry card that he had written for his wife.
-Simran follows him to give it to him and she notices him speaking to his wife's grave; it is revealed that his wife is dead.
+Simran follows him to give it to him and she notices him speaking to his wife's grave; it is revealed that his wife died 8 years ago.
 She realizes that he loved his wife, and still does, yet she will now never be with him.
 She returns to the bus and sits beside her husband, and they do not quarrel.
 The essence of the story is that life is too short to be wasted away on silly fights.